 Home gardening is a popular pastime across the country.
 Here are our gift ideas, especially for those who practice vegetable gardening and organic home gardening.
 We’ve selected the best gardening gift ideas costing $25 or less (prices accurate at the time of publication).
 Our gift ideas include magazines, books, seeds and gardening tools and accessories.

 Magazines about organic and vegetable gardening

-- CountryLiving offers smart sensible ideas or home and garden.
+CountryLiving offers smart sensible ideas for home and garden.
 The magazine features everyday tasks that connect you with the land and the seasons.
 A one-year gift subscription is around $14 at the time of this article’s publication.

-Mother Earth News is the quintessential guide to living on the cheap.
+Mother Earth News is the quintessential guide to living on the land on the cheap.
 The magazine regularly includes articles on organic gardening, modern homesteading and sustainable farming.
-A one-year gift subscription (6 issues) is $14.95 and includes a free digital subscription.
+A one-year digital subscription (6 issues) is $19.95.

 Heirloom seeds and gardening accessories

 Baker Creek carries 1,300 varieties of heirloom seeds from 70 countries and has one of the largest selections of seeds from the 19th century.
 All Baker seeds are non-hybrid, non-GMO, non-treated and non-patented.
 Electronic or print gift certificates begin at just $10.

 D. Landreth Seed Company features seeds for the patio gardener and unique collections.
 Patio plants thrive in small spaces.
 The African American Heritage Seed Collection includes heirloom fruit and vegetable seeds carried by enslaved peoples from Africa and the Caribbean that became the staples of soul food.